spwhitton/consfigurator/doc/introduction.rst

-- As both Consfigurator and its dependency Osicat make use of CFFI-Grovel, loading Consfigurator into Lisp currently always additionally requires a C toolchain, and development headers for libacl.
-On GNU/Linux, development headers for libcap are also required.
+- As both Consfigurator and its dependency Osicat make use of CFFI-Grovel, loading Consfigurator into Lisp currently always additionally requires a C toolchain.
+On GNU/Linux, development headers for libacl and libcap are also required.
 It might be possible to conditionalise further so as to avoid any dependency on a C toolchain for the root Lisp.

-- Little attempt is made by the author to support systems other than Debian GNU/Linux, but again, portability patches are welcome, and the design of Consfigurator should enable supporting other systems.
+- There are lots of properties for Debian GNU/Linux; some support for administering FreeBSD systems; and basic file and command properties that should work for any Unix and Unix-like systems.
+Again, portability patches are welcome.

 Credits
 -------